 - You were charged with one of the following offenses:

 - Failure to give information at accident scene

 - Leaving the scene of an accident

 - Fleeing or attempting to elude police officer

 - Any violation while operating a commercial motor vehicle

-- An offense committed in a construction maintenance zone when workers are presen
+- An offense committed in a construction maintenance zone with workers present

-- Failure to obtain a certified copy of your driving record within the time limit
+- Obtain online a certified copy of your driving record (3A) from Department of Public Safety.

 - Obtain by mail a certified copy of your driving record (3A) from Department of Public Safety.
 You must allow at least 4 weeks to receive.